Amazon Prime Day is nearly here – we’ve found the best early deals to shop

 Dying Light 2: Was £59.99, now £29.99, Amazon.co.uk

 This deal on Techland’s Dying Light 2 currently has a huge 50 per cent off.
-The game was only released in early February this year and for the price, there’s plenty of reasons to pick it up on either PS5, PS4 or Xbox series X/S. It had the misfortune of being released close to two of 2022’s biggest titles: Horizon Forbidden West and, crucially, Elden Ring.
-So there’s a good chance you may have missed out when it first released.
+The game was only released in early February this year and for the price, there are plenty of reasons to pick it up on either PS5, PS4 or Xbox series X/S. It had the misfortune of being released close to two of 2022’s biggest titles: Horizon Forbidden West and, crucially, Elden Ring.
+So there’s a good chance you may have missed out when it was first released.
 In our review of the game, we said: “Dying Light 2 is at its best when it has the freedom to explore its environments.
 Running through, around and over the city’s inhabitants is the kind of gameplay that would bring players back to visit after the first roll of the credits.”

 BaByliss 3Q ultimate performance straightener: Was £100, now £34.99, Amazon.co.uk

 Babyliss fans: assemble.
 You can now save a huge 65 per cent on these straighteners, which boast twelve different heat settings.
 They’ll tweak their temperature depending on your hair type (which your locks will thank you for) while its super ionic conditioning system should help tackle static and frizz for shinier tresses.
-We haven’t tested these exact straightners, but Babyliss is certainly no stranger to an Indybest round-up, featuring in our best hair straightening brushes and hair dryer round-ups, so your barnet is in very good hands.
+We haven’t tested these exact straighteners, but Babyliss is certainly no stranger to an IndyBest round-up, featuring in our best hair straightening brushes and hair dryer round-ups, so your barnet is in very good hands.

 Foreo UFO mini smart mask treatment device: Was £115, now £50, Amazon.co.uk